-The final mark, grade, result and award and classification decision must be expressed using the relevant Common Marking Scheme:
+The final mark, grade, result and award and classification decision must be expressed using the relevant Common Marking Scheme: www.ed.ac.uk/timetabling-examinations/exams/regulations/common-marking-scheme

-www.ed.ac.uk/timetabling-examinations/exams/regulations/common-marking-scheme

-- 35.1 The University operates the following Common Marking Schemes: - CMS1 Undergraduate degree assessment (except BVM&S and MBChB) - CMS2 Bachelor of Veterinary Medicine and Surgery (BVM&S) - CMS3 Bachelor of Medicine and Bachelor of Surgery (MBChB) - CMS4 Postgraduate Assessment - 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 35.3 Where the relevant Board of Studies has approved the operation of assessment for a course on a Pass/Fail basis, Boards of Examiners may award credit for the course without awarding a mark or grade under the Common Marking Scheme.
+- 35.1 The University operates the following Common Marking Schemes: CMS1 Undergraduate degree assessment (except BVM&S and MBChB) CMS2 Bachelor of Veterinary Medicine and Surgery (BVM&S) CMS3 Bachelor of Medicine and Bachelor of Surgery (MBChB) CMS4 Postgraduate Assessment 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not - 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 35.3 Where the relevant Board of Studies has approved the operation of assessment for a course on a Pass/Fail basis, Boards of Examiners may award credit for the course without awarding a mark or grade under the Common Marking Scheme.
 Courses whose assessment operates on a Pass/Fail basis are permitted during the pre-Honours stage of undergraduate Honours programmes, or on non-Honours undergraduate programmes and postgraduate taught programmes.
 Courses with Pass/Fail assessment may not be offered during the Honours years of a programme unless Academic Policy and Regulations Committee has approved an exemption. - 35.4 Boards of Examiners make a statement on how marks are held, and to how many decimal places, during the internal processing of the component marks for a course.
 Practice within a Board of Examiners needs to be consistent.